jmon828/SOC-Automation-Lab/Part 2: Installing Application and Virtual Machine Setup/Installing Applications and Virtual Machine Setup.md

 # Objective:
-Using Steven’s (MyDFIR) as guidance - we will be Install Applications and Setting up our own Virtual Machines by the end of this section we should have:<br/>
+Using Steven’s (MyDFIR) as guidance - we will be install applications and Setting up our own Virtual Machines by the end of this section we should have:<br/>

 <ul>